-South Africa occupies the most southern tip of Africa with its long coastline stretching more than 3 000 km from the desert border with Namibia on the Atlantic coast southwards around the tip of Africa and then north to the border of subtropical Mozambique on the Indian Ocean.
+South Africa occupies the most southern tip of Africa with its long coastline stretching more than 3 000 kilometres (km), from the desert border with Namibia on the Atlantic coast southwards around the tip of Africa and then north to the border of subtropical Mozambique on the Indian Ocean.

 The country has more than 290 conservation parks.
-It is home to almost 300 mammal species, about 860 bird species and 8 000 plant species.
+It is home to almost 300 mammal species, about 860 bird species, and 8 000 plant species.
 The annual sardine run is the biggest migration on the planet.

-South Africa comprises eight world heritage sites and is divided into eight biomes.
+South Africa comprises nine world heritage sites and is divided into eight biomes.

-- The heritage sites are:
+The heritage sites are:

-- · Cradle of Humankind
+- Fossil Hominid Sites of South Africa (i.e. Cradle of Humankind, Taung Skull Fossil Site and Makapan Valley)

-- Mapungubwe Cultural Landscape
+- · Mapungubwe Cultural Landscape

-- · Richtersveld Cultural and Botanical Landscape
+- Richtersveld Cultural and Botanical Landscape

 - Robben Island

-- Cape Floral Region Protected Areas
+- · Cape Floral Region Protected Areas

-- iSimangaliso Wetland Park
+- · iSimangaliso Wetland Park

-- Vredefort Dome
+- · Vredefort Dome

-- uKhahlamba / Drakensberg Park The biomes are:
+- uKhahlamba / Drakensberg Park

-- Grassland

-- Savanna

-- Succulent Karoo

-- Nama Karoo

-- Forest

-- Fynbos

-- Desert

-- Thicket.
+- ‡Khomani Cultural Landscape.